Bitcoin technical.

 Deep dive for actual holders.

 The /how-it-works/ page covers the basics.
 This section is for people who have skin in the game and want to understand the layer beneath.
 UTXO management, running a node, Lightning practicalities, advanced privacy, and multisig.
-Written from direct experience: I run the hardware and use the software.

 Not financial or legal advice.
 This section describes technical workflows using my own hardware setup.
 Software and protocols change.
-Figures marked [VERIFY] require confirmation before you rely on them.
+Figures marked require confirmation before you rely on them.

 THE SHORT VERSION